rustamkakar/Joystream-maxlevush/Sumer Council 11 Report - 06-07-2021.md

 	- These proposals didn't gather enough quorum in the current council term, so the votes are reset and passed to the next council.

 Failed Proposals
-- 1 NotEnoughCapacity failures
-- 1 ExecutionFailed
+- All proposals was approved

 - Total time for proposals to finalize: 211.8 hours
 - Average time for proposals to finalize: 10.59 hours